Computational quantum field theory for fermion pair creation in 2-dimensional curved spacetimes

 \section{Introduction}

-The creation of particle-antiparticle pairs from the vacuum under strong electromagnetic fields was studied from a field theory perspective by Schwinger \cite{schwinger}, who used the quantum electrodynamics of fermions with an electric field background.
-Schwinger's work builds upon earlier work of Sauter, who solved the Dirac equation in a classical electric field background \cite{sauter}, alluding to the possibility of particle--antiparticle pair creation.
-In particular, Sauter identified transitions between positive- and negative-energy states induced by potential ramps of the order of the rest energy over distances comparable to the Compton wavelength.
-An elegant route to determining the pair creation rate, via the optical theorem, was provided by the calculation of the imaginary part of the effective action of by Euler and Heisenberg (spinor QED) \cite{EHL} and Weisskopf (scalar QED) \cite{WK}.
+The creation of particle-antiparticle pairs from the quantum vacuum by strong electromagnetic fields was studied from a field theory perspective by Schwinger \cite{schwinger}, employing the quantum electrodynamics of fermions in an electric field background.
+Schwinger built upon earlier work of Sauter, who solved the Dirac equation in a classical electric field background \cite{sauter}, alluding to the possibility of particle-antiparticle pair creation.
+In particular, Sauter identified transitions between positive- and negative-energy states induced by potential ramps of the order of the rest energy over a Compton wavelength.
+An elegant route to the pair creation rate, via the optical theorem, was provided by the calculation of the imaginary part of the effective action by Euler and Heisenberg (spinor QED) \cite{EHL} and Weisskopf (scalar QED) \cite{WK}.
 The Schwinger effect can be understood as a tunneling process out of a false vacuum, and so is exponentially suppressed below a "critical" electric field strength, $1.3 \times 10^{18} \textrm{V/m}$.
-Such field strengths still cannot be reached in earth-based experiments such as at high-intensity laser facilities (in the lab frame), although the field strengths experienced in the rest frame of a highly Lorentz-boosted electron incident on current and next-generation lasers can in fact surpass this critical field \cite{taya,yoon,luxetec,facetii}
+Such fields still cannot be reached in the lab frame in earth-based experiments.
+Note, however, that the fields experienced in the rest frame of a Lorentz-boosted electron beam incident on a high-intensity laser can surpass the critical field strength, inducing other non-linear processes (for examples of laser facilities see \cite{taya,yoon,luxetec,facetii}).